MEET THE TEAM

 Johno was initially drawn to the piano through the music of film and game soundtracks, and has since developed a love for classical, jazz and rock music.
 He is completing a Bachelor of Music, majoring in composition.
 With a passion for music theory, Johno loves to explore a variety of musical styles with piano students, fostering a greater understanding of how music works.

 Having graduated from Whitireia with a Bachelor of Applied Arts (Music) in 2013, Callum has been playing in many Wellington bands, performing funk, rock, jazz, blues, and pop around New Zealand.
-Callum has been involved with The Julie Lamb Band since 2012, and reached no. 10 in the New Zealand album charts in 2015, continuing to get airplay through Europe and the USA.
-Callum has been teaching guitar and bass in the Wellington region for the last 4 years.
+Callum has been teaching guitar and bass in the Wellington region for the last 9 years.

 Jake is both the Managing Director of Apollo Music, and a local rock music producer.
 Jake discovered his love for teaching in 2007 and has taught continuously since, forming Apollo Music in 2013.
 Jake is interested in developing the musicianship of his students, in addition to teaching the mechanics of how to play the guitar.